levinboimtomer/JUST/README.md

 (WORK IN PROGRESS)

-'just' facilitates the construction and management of bash based pipelines on a cluster by
+"just" facilitates the construction and management of bash based pipelines on a cluster by
 * Grouping commands under a task name/id
 * Sharing global variables among tasks (for example paths to common programs)
 * Easily scheduling tasks as jobs on a cluster (job dependence is supported for tasks with consecutive ids)

-<b>Reasons to work with just</b>:
+<b>Reasons to use "just"</b>:
-* Modularity - 'just' enables writing a modular pipeline (and modularity implies resuable code, shorter debug cycles)
+* Modularity and reusable code: shorter debug cycles
-* Reproducibility - Don't struggle with your own commands 3 months from now.
+* Reproducibility: don't struggle with your own scripts 3 months from now.
+* qsub logging
-* Slightly better job logs - STDOUT/STDERR are written into files with meaningful names (defined by the task name).
+  * STDOUT/STDERR are logged into files with meaningful names, indicating the task they belong to.
+  * qsub logs are synced to the master node

 <b>Usage</b>: